progyadeep/time_table_analyser/README.md

 3+
 The <b>print</b> statement of Python2 was replaced with the <b>print()</b> function in Python3, which is what is used in this code.

+# Documentation
+The complete documentation is available in this repository: <a href="https://github.com/progyadeep/time_table_analyser/blob/master/DOCUMENTATION.md">DOCUMENTATION.md</a>

 # Dependencies
 <ul>
   <li>numpy</li>